avcoder/unit05-lesson02/slides.md

 transition: slide-left
 ---

-# Dynamically Allocating Memory in C

----
-transition: slide-left
----

 # Data Structure: Linked Lists

-- We'd like a way to have an array-like structure, but without the downsides of contiguous memory when inserting a new element
 <img src="/assets/llist.png">

 - Each node contains:
    - a value (data, whose value can be anything. ex: int)
    - a reference (pointer) to the next node (whose value is the address of the next node in memory)